PAIDiPaidThis.com

 How much does a wedding videographer cost in the UK?

 A wedding videographer captures the sound and movement a photographer cannot, which is why more couples now budget for both.
-It tends to be the add-on people debate hardest, since it competes for the same money as the photographer, the flowers or the band.
-Here is what couples really pay and how to decide if it is worth it for you.
+It is usually the add-on people debate hardest, because it competes for the same money as the photographer, the flowers or the band.
+This page uses the real prices submitted by couples to show what videography actually costs, what changes the fee, and how to decide if it earns its place in your budget.

 The quick version

-• Extras like drone footage, a second shooter and same-day edits add to the base fee
+• Extras such as drone footage, a second shooter and a same-day edit are usually quoted separately and stack on top of the base fee

-• Many couples book their photographer and videographer as a pair for a smoother day
+• Many couples book their photographer and videographer as a pair, which can smooth the day and sometimes earns a combined rate

-• Editing is the slow part, so turnaround can run to weeks or months
+• Editing is the slow part of the job, not the filming, so turnaround can run to weeks or months after the wedding

 What people actually paid